kris-nader/scTherapy/README.md

 Prediction of subclone-specific and cancer-selective compounds is performed in two major steps a-b:

 (a) Raw sequencing data from selected tissue are processed and aligned to give a scRNA-seq expression count matrix which is then processed accordingly.An automated cell type annotation tool, [ScType](https://github.com/IanevskiAleksandr/sc-type) , is applied to accurately identify the cell types in the sample and determine which clusters can be used as reference/healthy cells for the next step.
 Providing healthy cells at this stage is optional, but it greatly improves the prediction of the next step.
 These reference cells are used to differentiate between healthy and malignant cells.
 In this step, three different approaches are employed to build an ensemble prediction that ensures confident calling of healthy cells.
+1. [CopyKAT](https://github.com/navinlabcode/copykat), a Bayesian segmentation method to identify clusters of aneuploid vs diploid cells.
-The first approach uses a Bayesian segmentation method called [CopyKAT](https://github.com/navinlabcode/copykat).
-The second approach uses [ScType](https://github.com/IanevskiAleksandr/sc-type) in combination with a custom marker dataset derived from [CellMarker2.0](http://117.50.127.228/CellMarker/CellMarker_download.html) to develop a marker-based approach.
-The third approach, [SCEVAN](https://github.com/AntonioDeFalco/SCEVAN), employs a segmentation method that utilizes a Mumford and Shah energy model to call cell states:tumor/normal.
+2. [ScType](https://github.com/IanevskiAleksandr/sc-type) + custom marker dataset derived from [CellMarker2.0](http://117.50.127.228/CellMarker/CellMarker_download.html) to develop a marker-based approach to distinguish healthy from malignant clusters.
+3. [SCEVAN](https://github.com/AntonioDeFalco/SCEVAN), employs a segmentation method that utilizes a Mumford and Shah energy model to call cell states:tumor vs normal.

 Finally, a majority vote is taken based on all three predictions to form a confident prediction.
 This ensemble prediction allows researchers to obtain an accurate overview of the cell types present in the sample and to differentiate between healthy and malignant cells.
 Thus, it is a valuable tool for various research applications, as shown in the schematic below.

 <p align="center">
 <img src="https://github.com/kris-nader/TBD/blob/main/ensemble_pred.png">